joecabezas/MinecraftWatchdog/README.md

 Dependencies
 ------------

-If you want to send pushover notifications you have to clone [pushover.sh project][https://github.com/joecabezas/pushover.sh pushover.sh] and then give the pushover.sh file location using the -p option.
+If you want to send pushover notifications you have to clone [pushover.sh project](https://github.com/joecabezas/pushover.sh pushover.sh) and then give the pushover.sh file location using the -p option.

 Installation